open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 * agent control events  - structure control messages
   * _invite_ - Say 'hello' and respond to any whisper utterances.
-  * _bye_ - Ignore this message.
+  * _bye_ - Ignore this event.
 It is intended for the conversation floor manager.
+  * _requestManifest_ - Return a minimal manifest that meets the manifest schema.
+  * _publishManifest_ - Ignore this event if you did not ask for a manifest.
+  * _findAssistant_ - Return your own URL as a candidate in a _candidateAssistant_ event.
+  * _candidateAssistant_ - Ignore this event if you did not ask for a recommendation.

 #### 2.2 Minimal Conversation Floor Manager Behaviors
 OVON-compliant conversation floor managers (including host browsers) agents must support each of the following event types in order to be considered fully compliant.\